 The standing committees all have authority to conduct hearings and carry out other oversight activities concerning programs within their jurisdiction.
 Also, the Appropriation Committees in the House and Senate exercise oversight over fiscal issues.
-With respect to the ACA, to date, the House leadership has initiated a series of hearings into the ACA law, implementation and spending which are being carried out across the respective jurisdictions of multiple Committees (primarily Budget, Appropriations, Ways and Means, and Energy and Commerce).
+With respect to the ACA, to date, the House leadership has initiated a series of hearings into the ACA law, implementation and spending which are being carried The ACA has farreaching social ramifications, directly affecting millions of individuals in the "around the kitchen table" sense as they grapple with health care coverage and cost concerns as families.
+In effect, the statutory structure of the ACA presents a serious "followthe-money" challenge for legislators to disentangle and act upon. out across the respective jurisdictions of multiple Committees (primarily Budget, Appropriations, Ways and Means, and Energy and Commerce).
 While certain Senate Committees (primarily Health, Education, Labor and Pensions (HELP) and the Senate Finance Committee) are also conducting hearings on the ACA, they are fewer and less adversarial under Democratic leadership.
 The ultimate purpose of oversight is to form a basis for Members to evaluate the direction of programs and the actions of the bureaucracy, with a view to effecting necessary changes in legislation and spending.